Stephanorhinus kirchbergensis: Ecology

-In Late Pleistocene northern China, Merck's rhinoceros co-occurred alongside Chinese Palaeoloxodon elephants (of disputed classifcation), the woolly rhinoceros (Coelodonta antiquitatis), the buffalo Bubalus wansijocki, aurochs, the giant deer Sinomegaceros ordosianus the Asiatic wild ass (Equus hemionus), goitered gazelles (Gazella subgutturosa) the camel Camelus knoblochi, cave hyenas (Crocuta ultima), tigers (Panthera tigris), and Przewalski's horse-like horses (Equus ex gr. przewalskii).
+In Late Pleistocene northern China, Merck's rhinoceros co-occurred alongside Chinese Palaeoloxodon elephants (of disputed classification), the woolly rhinoceros (Coelodonta antiquitatis), the buffalo Bubalus wansjocki, aurochs, the giant deer Sinomegaceros ordosianus the Asiatic wild ass (Equus hemionus), goitered gazelles (Gazella subgutturosa) the camel Camelus knoblochi, cave hyenas (Crocuta ultima), tigers (Panthera tigris), and Przewalski's horse-like horses (Equus ex gr. przewalskii).

+Traumatic injuries to the jaw of an adult male S. kirchbergensis jaw from the Komi Republic may have been the result of a fight with a rival male, as is known to occur in living rhinoceroses.

 Human exploitation

 Evidence has been found at a number of sites for the exploitation and likely hunting of Merck's rhinoceros by archaic humans.
 Cut marks are known on bones of S. kirchbergensis from the Guado San Nicola site in central Italy, which dates to the late Middle Pleistocene, around 400–345,000 years ago.
 Remains of S. kirchbergensis with cut marks have also been reported from the Medzhibozh locality in western Ukraine, dating to MIS 11, around 425–375,000 years ago.

 At the collapsed cave of Payre in southeast France, dating to the late Middle Pleistocene, numerous remains of rhinoceroses, primarily S. kirchbergensis and to a lesser extent S. hemitoechus have been found, which are suggested to have been accumulated by Neanderthals, and display marks indicative of butchery.
 Mortality profiles suggest that young and old individuals were preferentially targeted.
-The abundance of teeth found at the site (though other skull material is largely absent) suggests that the Neanderthals may have been using them as tools.
+The abundance of teeth found at the site (though other skull material is largely absent) suggests that the Neanderthals may have been using them as tools, particularly for lithic reduction.

 At the Grays Thurrock site in southern Britain, dating to MIS 9 around 300,000 years ago, both S. kirchbergensis and S. hemitoechus are suggested to have been butchered.
 At the Taubach travertine site in Thuringia, Germany, which dates to the Eemian (approximately 130,000-115,000 years ago) abundant remains of Merck's rhinoceros with cut marks are known.
 The vast majority of remains were of young subadults, alongside a much smaller number of adults.
 It has been suggested that the rhinoceroses were killed and butchered on site by Neanderthals.